 Abergavenny is home to the famous annual Food Festival where visitors can purchase and taste local produce.
 Here you’ll find department store Nicholls and a great selection of local shops.
 There’s two award winning butchers, Rawlings and Neil Powell.
 Chesters Wine Merchants sell local food, beers, wine and spirit and you will find breads and pastries, a selection of cakes, handmade soft-serve ice cream and coffee served at The Angel Bakery.
 Find unusual gifts at That's Lovely That.
-The Tuesday market in the Market Hall is well known as one of the major markets in Wales.
-Craft Fairs and Antique Fairs are also held here.
+The general market every Tuesday, Friday and Saturday is held in the Abergavenny Market Hall and is well known as one of the major markets in Wales.
+Art and Craft Fairs, Farmers Markets, Flea Markets and Antique Fairs are also held here.
 Visit website for more information on shopping in Abergavenny.

 Cowbridge has lots of trendy shops offering designer labels and is referred to as a department store on one street.
 It has more independent boutiques per square mile than any other town in South Wales.
 It was awarded Wales' 'Rising Star High Street' by the Great British High Street in 2018.
-Elephant and Bun delicatessen sells fresh Welsh produce which varies on the change of the season as well as gifts.
+Elephant and Bun Deli sells fresh Welsh produce which varies on the change of the season as well as gifts.
 At Happy Days Vintage Homestore you will find vintage, retro and antique delights for your home and garden.
 Awesome Wales provides a huge range or zero waste goodies as well and an eat in café upstairs.
 West Hampton and No.30 both offer a wonderful range of interior design furnishings as well and unique items that make the perfect gift.
-And Cowbridge has a wonderful variety of café options to choose from, including Penny Farthing Café and The Bear Hotel.
-Forage Farm Shop just on the outskirts of town on the A48 offers a great selection of local food which are also served in their café.
+And Cowbridge has a wonderful variety of café options to choose from, including Penny Farthing Restaurant and The Bear Hotel.
+Just on the outskirts of town on the A48, Forage Farm Shop and Kitchen offers a great selection of local food which are also served in their café.
 Visit Cowbridge Guide for inspiration.